-This Plan encourages land managers to consider how they might increase wildfire resilience in this changing landscape.
-More fuel increases the intensity of any fire that starts, but the risk of wildfires is currently relatively low in Scotland and higher fuel loads do not increase the risk of ignition.
+This plan encourages land managers to consider how they might increase wildfire resilience in this changing landscape.
+While more fuel increases the intensity of any fire that starts, the risk of wildfires is currently relatively low in Scotland and higher fuel loads do not increase the risk of ignition.
 Many areas have had high fuel loads for decades without burning.
-However, any fires that do start are likely to have high consequence.
+However, any fires that do start in dry conditions are likely to have high consequence.
 This Plan seeks to encourage an appropriate balance between low risk and high consequence.
 It recognises there will be a range of views on where that point of balance lies.